mgifford/eiii_crawler/README.md

 This crawler is expected to grow into a work of art.
 Hopefully it already is.

 ### Note of Coding Errors
 No code is perfect.
-The issue tracker is your friend (and my enemy - just kidding! :)
+The issue tracker is your friend.